Investing in property can be both rewarding and profitable. But, like all investments, it carries risks.

 The main risks here surround the credibility of the company offering the bond, and the viability of the project you would be helping to fund.
 Should the development company become insolvent, you may be at risk of losing your capital.

-Assuming the companies finances are sound, property bonds can represent a way of benefiting from large scale property development projects, delivering returns of up to 12%, plus bonuses.
+Assuming the companies finances are sound, property bonds can represent a way of benefiting from large scale property development projects, whilst delivering attractive returns.

 This area is something only ‘sophisticated investors’ should consider, since there are risks.
 As part of a portfolio, however, property loan notes can offer some of the highest returns currently available.